laxmanvallandas/cloudconfig/README.md

+What is it?
-cloud Configuration Wrapper library built on Viper library to support Local and Remote Configuration Loading and also for Dynamic Configuration.
+cloudconfig is a Cloud Configuration Wrapper library built on Viper library to support Local and Remote Configuration Loading and also for Dynamic Configuration.
+Library also provides Rest Interface using which client can get current runnig configuration.

+Workarounds in Viper:
 Before using Wrapper, apply below viper.patch to Viper Library, also export getConfigFile api. by making GetConfigFile() or GetAppConfigFile() in viper as given below:

 func (v *viper)GetConfigFile(string, error){